 Biofilm Tolerance to Antibiotics

 BIOFILM-ASOCIATED TOLERANCE TO ANTIBIOTICS One of the of the hallmarks of biofilm physiology is its tolerance to a high level of antimicrobials.
-We are currently investigating the molecular mechanisms that lead to this transient ability to […]
+We are currently investigating the molecular mechanisms that lead to this transient […]

 Biofilm formation on medical devices is associated with hospital-acquired (nosocomial) infections.
 Due to biofilms’ high tolerance to antibiotics, classical treatments lack efficacy, and removal of the biofilm-contaminated device is often the only therapeutic option. […]